As debt levels rise, more Thais struggle to keep up

 Auto loans that have been delinquent for one to three months rose to 7.25 per cent at the end of June, the highest since September last year, and compared with 6.97 per cent at the end of March.

+With a debt mountain of 12.17 trillion baht (S$508 billion) at the end of March, or about three-quarters of gross domestic product, Thai households are among the biggest borrowers in Asia and they are finding it increasingly difficult to keep up with payments.

-Private consumption is a critical element driving the Thai economy, accounting for half of its US$490 billion GDP.
+Private consumption is a critical element driving the Thai economy, accounting for half of its US$490 billion (S$669 billion) GDP.

 But the risk is that an increasing debt burden will drag on South-east Asia's second-largest economy.

-The latest GDP figures for the second quarter showed the economy's expansion slowing down from the first quarter, although the state planning agency, the National Economic and Social Development Board, kept its 2018 growth forecast unchanged at 4.2-4.7 per cent.
+The latest GDP figures for the second quarter showed the economy's expansion slowing down from the first quarter, although the state planning agency, the National Economic and Social Development Board, kept its 2018 growth forecast unchanged at 4.2 to 4.7 per cent.

 But economists said expansion remains heavily reliant on exports as the high levels of household debt weigh on consumers.
 That was underlined by a central bank index that showed private consumption did not grow in June from May.